 Technical Aspects Of The Wayna Picchu Hike

-Huayna Picchu is a loop trail that’s about five kilometers long (3.1 miles) and the average time it takes to complete the trail is around four hours there and back, and with plenty of stops.
+Huayna Picchu is a loop trail that’s about five kilometers long (3.1 miles) and the average time it takes to complete the trail is around four hours there and back, but that includes plenty of stops.
 The trail starts with an altitude of 2,430 meters (7,972 feet) and ends at 2,720 meters (8,920 feet) above sea level.
 The total elevation gain is around 353 meters (1,158 feet).

 Huayna Picchu tickets

 You need to get Huayna Picchu tickets in advance if you wish to do the Huayna Picchu Hike.
 The trail works on time slot system – you need to book one and stick to that: you can’t simply show up for the hike whenever you wish.
-The reason for this is to limit the number of people starting the hike at the same time without having to turn people away.
+The reason for this is to limit the number of people starting the hike at the same time.

-Huayna Picchu tickets are 200 Peruvian Soles for foreigners (that’s around $52 USD), and 118 Peruvian Soles (about $31 USD) for children between 12 and 17 (only kids from 12 years old up can do the hike).
+Huayna Picchu tickets are sold for 200 Peruvian Soles for foreigners (that’s around $52 USD), and 118 Peruvian Soles (about $31 USD) for children between 12 and 17 (only kids from 12 years old up can do the hike).
 Tickets include admission to Machu Picchu, where you will be allowed to wander around Circuit 4.
 Huayna Picchu tickets can be purchased on the official website of Machu Picchu here.
 The site is actually only in Spanish, but it’s quite self explanatory so you shouldn’t have issues making your reservations.

 These combined tickets to Machu Picchu and Wayna Picchu are also available to book on Viator.
 For more information, click here.